fsharp/fsharp.org/specs/component-design-guidelines/index.md

         count <- count + 1
         count

-#### ✔ Do use interface types to represent related groups of operations that may be implemented in multiple ways.
+#### ✔ Consider using interface types to represent related groups of operations that may be implemented in multiple ways.

 In F# there are a number of ways to represent a dictionary of operations, such as using tuples of functions or records of functions.
 In general, we recommend you use interface types for this purpose.